Approach

 If a prototype remains active after the engagement, it is transferred into stakeholder-owned infrastructure.

-The goal is clarity and momentum, not ownership.
+The goal is clarity, momentum, and a better next decision — not ownership.

 Common questions